-When Workers Use Social Media To Harm A Former EmployerAdded by Bradlee R. Frazer in Articles & Publications, Business Law, Intellectual Property and Patent Law on January 16, 2015
+When Workers Use Social Media To Harm A Former EmployerAdded by Bradlee R. Frazer in Articles & Blogs, Business Law, Intellectual Property and Patent Law on January 16, 2015

 The First Amendment is a wonderful thing.
 Perhaps you’ve never read it.
 In relevant part, it states: “Congress shall make no law . . . abridging the freedom of speech.”